TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 arithmetic operations.

-Using similar reasoning we can calculate the number of arithmetic operations needed to solve an upper triangular linear system, which gives us $n^2$.
+Using similar reasoning, we can calculate the number of arithmetic operations needed to solve an upper triangular linear system, which gives us $n^2$.
 And solving a lower triangular system with ones in the main diagonal requires $n^2-n$ arithmetic operations.

 :::{prf:remark}

-The total number of arithmetic operations needed to solve a linear system with row reduction (without exchanging rows), and with $LU$ is the same.
+The total number of arithmetic operations needed in order to solve a linear system with row reduction (without exchanging rows), and with $LU$ is the same.
 We leave the proof as an exercise for the reader.

 :::

-In many applications in engineering, it is required to solve $m$ linear systems, $[A|b_1\,b_2\,\dots b_m]$, that have the same matrix of coefficients.
+In many applications in engineering, it is required to solve $m$ linear systems, $[A|\mathbf{b}_1\,\mathbf{b}_2\,\dots \mathbf{b}_m]$, that have the same matrix of coefficients.
 In this situation is where the $LU$ Decomposition comes in handy.
-In {numref}`tbl:comparison_gausselim_LU` we can see the efficiency of the $LU$ decomposition.
+In {numref}`tbl:comparison_gausselim_LU` we can see the comparison in the number of operations need to solve several linear systems when using row reduction and $LU$ decomposition.

 :::{latextable} Comparison between solving linear systems with row reduction (RR) and with $LU$ decomposition ($LU$)